panchul/sb_shell/README.md

 I will gradually migrate the notes I have to this repository, and they cover different shells.
 So far the shells covered:

 + bash
-     - coloring of the output on the terminal
+     - output_color_text.sh  -  coloring of the output on the terminal.
+     - looping_feeder.sh     -  a randomized simulated feeder template.